n8-c-reason/com1001-2024/technical-FAQ.md

 ### I cannot clone my team's repository.

-This is because GitLab uses SSH keys to authenticate you rather than passwords.
-If you're being asked for your password, it's probably because you did not set up GitLab with your Codio SSH keys last semester.
+GitLab uses SSH keys to authenticate you rather than passwords.
+If you're getting errors or are being asked for your password when you try to clone your team's repository, it's probably because you did not set up GitLab with your Codio SSH keys last semester.
 That is, you didn't complete both parts of Unit 8, which is about Git.
 I'd strongly recommend you go back and do both of these units, because Git is very important this semester.

 To set up your SSH keys, sign into Codio, then click your username in the bottom left profile.
 Under "My Account", there should be a menu item called "SSH Keys".
 If you click this link, you'll be taken to a page with a grey box at the top, with your public SSH key in it.
 Ensure that you select and copy the entire contents of this box (and *only* the contents of the box).
-Now, log into Gitlab (https://git.shefcompsci.org).
+Now, log into GitLab (https://git.shefcompsci.org).
 Click the icon in the top right of the page to reveal a drop-down box, and select "Preferences".
 Select "SSH Keys" from the sidebar that appears.
 In the big text box that appears, paste your SSH key.
 In the title box, enter "Codio".
 Then click the "Add key" button.

 Other possible reasons: